 After adding all controlled levies together, the sum should be compared to the maximum levy allowed by law.
-Units should contact the DLGF concerning calculation of the maximum levy.
-Their phone number is (317) 232-3777.
+In July, the DLGF provides estimated maximum levies for the ensuing budget year on their website.

 If the amount of property tax levy is less than the maximum levy, the budget can be fully funded without further adjustments.
 Some items may still require more scrutiny.
 In particular, the amount shown for an operating balance may need to be reviewed to see if it is adequate for the cash flow needs of the municipality.
+The recommended minimum operating balance is equal to 15% of budget year disbursements.

-If the amount of property tax levy shown on Line 14 is more than the maximum levy, action must be taken to bring the budget into balance.
+If the amount of property tax levy shown on Line 11 is more than the maximum levy, action must be taken to bring the budget into balance.
 There are several measures which can be taken, some more severe than others.

 - 1. The targeted operating balance, if any, can be reduced.
 At first glance, this is an easy way to balance the budget without reducing expenditures shown on Form 1.
 If the original operating balance is more than needed for cash flow, this may be a rational approach; however, if the original balance is needed, lowering the amount will drive up borrowing costs.
 Using this technique is a one-time device.
 The amount of operating balance used to fund the ensuing budget will not be available in the next budget cycle. - 2.
 Miscellaneous revenues can be increased.
 While many of the revenues listed on Form 2 are fixed, some are not.
 User fees, licenses and permits can sometimes be increased.
-If local option taxes are imposed or increased, the resulting revenue increases will be reflected in miscellaneous revenue.

-- 3. Remaining appropriations for the last half of the current year may be reduced by Council resolution.
+If local option taxes are imposed or increased, the resulting revenue increases will be reflected in miscellaneous revenue. - 3.
+Remaining appropriations for the last half of the current year may be reduced by Council resolution.
 This will allow additional funding for the ensuing year's budget.
-A "Line 2 Reduction of Appropriation Resolution" must be submitted with the budget in order for the DLGF to consider the reductions when working the ensuing year's budget. - 4.
+A "Reduction of Appropriation Resolution" must be submitted with the budget in order for the DLGF to consider the reductions when working the ensuing year's budget. - 4.
 The budget estimate for the ensuing year can be lowered.
 This is the process of cutting the budget.
-If the initial budget allocated a substantial amount of funds for desirable, but nonessential items, this process will be relatively painless.
+If the initial budget allocated a substantial amount of funds for desirable, but non-essential items, this process will be relatively painless.
 Unfortunately, many municipalities are in a position that difficult choices will have to be made.
 It will be through this process that critical policy decisions will be made. - 5.
 The municipality can appeal for an excessive levy.
 There are limited situations provided in Indiana law where the municipalities can appeal to the DLGF for a levy in excess of the maximum.
 The permissible grounds for such an appeal, the process and a sample resolution are included in Supplement 4.
 If the municipality decides to appeal, the Gateway Notice to Taxpayers and adopted budget must reflect the amounts included in the appeal.